“Labor Omnia Vincit” McKay Law

 Shoppers, Not Just Drivers

-Instacart shoppers actually shop.
+Instacart workers are called “shoppers” not “drivers”.
 This isn’t just terminology.

 • At grocery store locations